North Korea says US denuclearisation talks ‘out of negotiation table’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-UNITED NATIONS, United States: North Korea on Saturday said denucleariSation talks with the United States were "out of the negotiation table," while slamming European UN Security Council members who had recently denounced its "provocative" ballistic missile launches.
+UNITED NATIONS, UNITED STATES: North Korea on Saturday said denuclearization talks with the United States were “out of the negotiation table,” while slamming European UN Security Council members who had recently denounced its “provocative” ballistic missile launches.

 The statement from North Korea´s ambassador to the UN Kim Song came after Belgium, Estonia, France, Germany, Poland and the United Kingdom on Wednesday condemned North Korea´s “continued testing of ballistic missiles,” and called for strict enforcement of sanctions against Pyongyang.